 As a values-led business, social responsibility is embedded at the heart of our culture.
-As a result, we have an active and involved Community and CSR programme, from local start-ups, to world-wide organisations.
+As a result, we have an active and involved community and CSR programme, from local start-ups, to world-wide organisations.
 Some of our largest partnerships include:

-La Fosse Pro Bono
+La Fosse pro-bono

-In 2018, we launched a first-of-its-kind pro bono recruitment and advisory practice to help charities combat the threat of a cyber-attack on their organisations.
+In 2018, we launched a first-of-its-kind, pro-bono recruitment and advisory practice to help charities combat the threat of a cyber attack on their organisations.
 This groundbreaking programme sees world-leading cybersecurity professionals placed into advisory positions at charities and NFPs that need advice and support, for free.
 Launched with an event at the RAC late last year, the scheme is unique within the recruitment industry.
 The initiative has already been a success, with five cybersecurity professionals already committing to support organisations on an advisory basis.

-Pro-Bono Work for Amnesty International - Helping businesses because it's the right thing to do
+Pro-bono work for Amnesty International - Helping businesses because it's the right thing to do

-Charities such as Amnesty International often struggle to recruit top talent in the cyber-security space due to high salary expectations that they cannot meet.
-Despite this, these organisations are most in need of expert cyber-security advice: they collect both personal and financial information, process payments, and are often coming up against potentially harmful factions in their work, making them an easy target for hackers.
+Charities such as Amnesty International often struggle to recruit top talent in the cyber security space due to high salary expectations that they cannot meet.
+Despite this, these organisations are most in need of expert cyber security advice: they collect both personal and financial information, process payments, and are often coming up against potentially harmful factions in their work, making them an easy target for hackers.

 After forming a good relationship with Amnesty, we were keen to help.
-We approached top professionals in our cyber-security network to ask if they would be interested in supporting Amnesty International on a consultative basis for a few days per quarter.
-Neither La Fosse nor the cyber-security experts involved gain any monetary remuneration for this work.
+We approached top professionals in our cyber security network to ask if they would be interested in supporting Amnesty International on a consultative basis for a few days per quarter.
+Neither La Fosse nor the cyber security experts involved gain any monetary remuneration for this work.

 Off the back of the success of our initial partnership with Amnesty, we are now setting up a self-perpetuating structure, whereby each charity we engage with goes on to recommend five others who they think could benefit most from our help.

-An amazing, community-based, co-educational day school for over 250 orphans and vulnerable children in Malawi; we are proud to have worked with MOET since 2009 by donating contributions from our profit monthly. addition, some La Fossians have generously chosen to make monthly contributions from their salary to boost this commitment.
+An amazing, community-based, co-educational day school for over 250 orphans and vulnerable children in Malawi; we are proud to have worked with MOET since 2009 by donating contributions from our profit monthly.
+In addition, some La Fossians have generously chosen to make monthly contributions from their salary to boost this commitment.
 MOET is close to our heart, and we love receiving our monthly photo updates from them!